WSU-kduncan/ceg3120-cicd-chaizedelo25/README-CI.md

   - ![dockerfile](dockerfiletwo.jpg)

+   - My dockerfile is located in the subdirectory in my angular-site.

   - To run the image from the container that will serve the angular application from the dockerfile will be to use a port bind.
 This is important because this port bind will allow the angular application to ran from the localhost side.
 That command will be ```sudo docker run -it - p 4400:4200 firstimage``` , the 4400:4200 is